 In this seminar, which facilitates the peer-advising program, students are taught methods to support their roles as leaders and peer advisors of incoming students in the School of Art+Design.
 Their mission is to reinforce the student community, providing a support system that supplements the curricula.
 Tools are introduced in class meetings to enhance student experience and professional practice.
 Students meet weekly with their peer advisees.

 The class meets at various museums, galleries, and alternative spaces in and around New York City, where students encounter a wide range of media, aesthetic sensibilities, and institutional settings.
 At least one class is devoted to discussing student work in relation to concepts explored during the field trips.
 Student-funded travel required.

-The two-semester, 8-credit senior project is required for all visual arts majors in their senior year.
+This two-semester, 8-credit senior project is required for interdisciplinary visual arts BFA majors in their senior year.
 It is an intensive independent study undertaken with faculty sponsorship, in which students pursue a particular theme or topic as a culmination of their undergraduate experience.
 A written thesis and visual documentation of the project must be submitted to the Library before graduation.